eurekaclinical/eurekaclinical-i2b2-integration-service/README.md

 ##### GET `/api/protected/roles/byname/{name}`
 Returns a specified Role object by the value of its name property, which is unique.

+### `/api/protected/i2b2users`
+Manages i2b2 user accounts.

+#### Role-based authorization
+Call-dependent

+#### Requires successful authentication
+Yes

+#### I2b2User object

+Properties:
+* `username`: the user's unique username.

+#### Calls
+All calls use standard names, return values and status codes as specified in the [Eureka!
+Clinical microservice specification](https://github.com/eurekaclinical/dev-wiki/wiki/Eureka%21-Clinical-microservice-specification)

+##### GET `/api/protected/i2b2domains/{id}/i2b2users/{username}`
+Returns the specified i2b2 user in the i2b2 domain with the specified numerical id.

+##### POST `/api/protected/i2b2users/auto`
+Automatically creates user and role records in i2b2's PM cell, if the user is authorized for eurekaclinical-i2b2-integration and is a member of a group that has an associated i2b2 project.
+The request body should be empty.
+If successful, returns the URI of the created I2b2User object.
+If not, returns a 403 status code.

 ### `/api/protected/i2b2roles`
 The allowed roles in i2b2.
 Is read-only.